Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Methodology

+In this section, we introduce two different approaches that reduce the width of a given ansatz by pruning gates in a layerwise manner.
+The first approach works analog to the dropout employed in \cite{scala2023general} and randomly prunes the a fixed number of gates from the circuit (for reference, see Fig.~\ref{fig:randomCircuit}).
+To test how the structure of the employed pruning affects the performance, we propose a second approach, which gradually increases the number of pruned gates for subsequent layers (for reference, see Fig.~\ref{fig:reducingCircuit}).

-Motivated from the typically reducing width of layers in many ANNs such as the encoder component of autoencoders, we propose a circuit design that emulates this architecture, i.e., the \emph{reducing-width} Ansatz desgin.
-This circuit design progressively reduces the width of each appended layer, and hence reduces the number of trained parameters in each training step.
-As the occurrence of barren plateaus is directly proportional to the number of parameters to be optimised, the reducing-width Ansatz desgin hence decreases the risk of vanishing gradients intrinsically~\cite{skolik2021layerwise}.
-Especially when employing layerwise learning~\cite{skolik2021layerwise}, which is a useful learning technique restricting the number of parameters concurrently trained to specific layers, this also allows to increase the number of layers to be trained simultaneously.
-Additionally, we argue that when entanglement between the qubits is sufficiently high (i.e., usually after some Ansatz layers), every gate executed on a subset of these qubits intrinsically also acts on all qubits, as they must be regarded as one system.
-A well known example in which exactly this happens, is the ancilla quantum encoding as part of the quantum algorithm for solving linear systems of equations~\cite{PhysRevLett.103.150502}, in which controlled rotations on a single ancilla qubit substantially change the state of an entire qubit register.
+Starting with the detailed discussion of the second approach, we review a key result of \cite{scala2023general}, which states that the deeper the circuits, the more gates can be pruned before effectively reducing the expressibility.
+This is very sensible, as their results on the effectiveness of pruning are conditioned on present overparameterization, which only occurs for reasonably deep QNNs.
+Furthermore, we argue, when entanglement between the qubits is sufficiently high (i.e., in general after some ansatz layers), every gate executed on a subset of these qubits intrinsically also acts on all qubits, as they must be regarded as one system.
+A well-known example in which exactly this happens, is the ancilla quantum encoding as part of the quantum algorithm for solving linear systems of equations~\cite{PhysRevLett.103.150502,stougiannidis2023approximative}, in which controlled rotations on a single ancilla qubit substantially change the state of an entire qubit register.

 In our implementation, we reduce the circuit width in every layer by a magnitude of two in a symmetric manner.
 This implies that the outermost qubits manipulated in the previous layer are no longer altered directly in the appended layer.
 This reduction applies to both single-qubit gates and two-qubit gates.
 Consequently, the circular entanglement is applied solely to the remaining inner qubits, so that gates are not only deleted, but also reconnected.
-A visualization of our reducing-width Ansatz can be found in Fig.~\ref{fig:reducingCircuit}.
+A visualization of our reducing-width ansatz can be found in Fig.~\ref{fig:reducingCircuit}.